 Injury Claims Relating to DUI Accidents in California

-If the driver or vehicle owner has insurance in place, then the injured person's liability claim can, in some cases, be relatively straightforward.
+If the driver or vehicle owner has insurance, then the injured person's liability claim can, in some cases, be relatively straightforward.

 DUI accidents, though, can complicate financial recoveries.
 First, simply because the driver turned out to be drunk does not automatically make a liability case.